 At the 2010 US Open finals, Nadal was aiming to complete his Golden Career Slam.
 The Spaniard clinched the title after defeating Djokovic 6-4, 5-7, 6-4, 6-2.
 He became the fourth man in the Open Era to complete a Career Grand Slam and the second man in the Open Era to complete a Career Golden Slam.
 The scoreline hardly reflected the depth and quality of the match, which closely resembled a heavyweight boxing match.

 2011 Wimbledon Championships Final

-In the 2011 Wimbledon Championships final, Djokovic was looking for his maiden championships title.
-Naval was the favourite to win the tournament as he was on a 20-match winning streak at the All England Club despite Djokovic coming into the match with four finals victories over his opponent.
+In the 2011 Wimbledon Championships final, Djokovic was looking for his maiden title.
+Nadal was the favourite to win the tournament as he was on a 20-match winning streak at the All England Club despite Djokovic coming into the match with four final victories over his opponent.
 Novak answered the critics with a four-set victory and became the first Serbian man to win Wimbledon.
 He also overtook Nadal for the No. 1 ranking for the first time in his career.

 2011 US Open Final

 In the rematch of the 2010 US Open final, Nadal entered the match as the defending champion, but Djokovic had defeated Nadal in the past five finals.
 As expected, in a match lasting 4 hours and 10 minutes, Djokovic defeated Nadal for a sixth consecutive final victory over his rival.
 With this victory, Djokovic became the sixth man in the Open Era to win three of the four majors in the same year.

 2012 French Open Final